On this page

 If you want to do business online with a Dutch government organisation, you may need to login with eHerkenning (eRecognition), a standardised login system, for instance, if you want to apply for a permit or a subsidy.

-More and more government organisations are making their services available through eHerkenning.
+More and more government organisations are making their services digitally available through eHerkenning.
 It ensures they know exactly with which company and with whom they are dealing, as well as whether these people are authorised to act on behalf of that company.
-An eIdentity (EID) token (eHerkenningsmiddel) can be purchasee from recognised service providers.
+An eIdentity (EID) token (eHerkenningsmiddel) can be purchased from recognised service providers.
+Find out more about the Digital Government Agenda.

 Checklist for purchasing an eHerkenning token